Accelerator Neutrino Neutron Interaction Experiment: Physics goals

 The use of a directed neutrino beam allows the reconstruction of the initial neutrino energy and therefore total momentum transfer during the interaction.
 ANNIE examines the interactions between neutrinos and nuclei in water with the aim of producing measurements of final state neutron abundance as a function of total momentum transfer.
 Neutron capture is aided by the solvated gadolinium salts which have high neutron capture cross sections and emit around 8MeV in gamma radiation upon absorption of a thermalized neutron.
 Characterization of neutron yield in proton decay background events, which are predominantly encountered in atmospheric neutrino interactions in large water Cherenkov Detectors like Super-Kamiokande, would help increase confidence in the observation of proton-decay-like events.
-By studying the neutron yield, the events captured in the fiducial volume may be separated between a variety of charged-current (CC) and neutral Current (NC) event types.
+By studying the neutron yield, the events captured in the fiducial volume may be separated between a variety of charged current (‘’CC’’) and neutral current (‘’NC’’) event types.

 The ability to tag neutrons in the final state will also allow ANNIE to test specific nuclear models for validity in neutrino interactions.
 In neutrino mode, the mode in which the beam is predominantly neutrinos, neutron multiplicity is expected to be lower for CC interactions.
 This can be used to distinguish electron neutrino oscillation candidates from backgrounds such as neutral pion or photon production.
-Additionally, ANNIE will look for appearance of electron neutrinos in the beam-line.
+Additionally, ANNIE will look for appearance of electron neutrinos in the beamline.